-Popular classical numerical tools for modeling snow avalanches primarily apply two-dimensional (2D) depthaveraged methods based on shallow-water theory (Naaim et al., 2013; Rauter et al., 2018), which fail to capture important flow characteristics along the surface-normal direction such as velocity distribution (Eglit et al., 2020).
+Popular classical numerical tools for modeling snow avalanches primarily apply two-dimensional (2D) depth-averaged methods based on shallow water theory (Naaim et al., 2013; Rauter et al., 2018), which fail to capture important flow characteristics along the surface-normal direction such as velocity distribution (Eglit et al., 2020).
 Nevertheless, 2D models are computationally efficient and provide acceptable accuracy, which serve as a powerful tool in many applications like hazard mapping.
 In comparison, three-dimensional (3D) simulations can fully resolve flow variations in all dimensions, which consequently require longer computation time.
-In recent years, particle-based continuum methods, including the smoothed particle hydrodynamics (SPH) method, the particle finite element method (PFEM) and the material point method (MPM), have gained increasing popularity in avalanche modeling, as they are able to easily handle large deformations and discontinuities (Abdelrazek et al., 2014; Salazar et al., 2016; Gaume et al., 2018).
-In particular, the MPM has proven to be an effective and efficient tool in investigating snow (Stomakhin et al., 2013; Gaume et al., 2018, 2019).
-Compared with the SPH method where boundary conditions are challenging to generalize, the MPM can readily address complex boundaries (Raymond et al., 2018).
-Moreover, the MPM does not suffer from the time-consuming neighbor searching that is inevitable in many mesh-free approaches like the SPH method (Mast et al., 2014).
-Both the PFEM and MPM use a set of Lagrangian particles and a background mesh to solve the mass and momentum conservation of a system.
-In contrast to the PFEM, each particle in the MPM has fixed mass, which naturally guarantees mass conservation.
+In recent years, particle-based continuum methods, including Smooth Particle Hydrodynamics (SPH), Particle Finite Element Method (PFEM), and Material Point Method (MPM), have gained increasing popularity in avalanche modeling, as they are able to easily handle large deformations and discontinuities (Abdelrazek et al., 2014; Salazar et al., 2016; Gaume et al., 2018a).
+In particular, MPM has proven to be an effective and efficient tool in investigating snow (Stomakhin et al., 2013; Gaume et al., 2018a, b, 2019).
+Compared with SPH where boundary conditions are challenging to generalize, MPM can readily address complex boundaries (Raymond et al., 2018).
+Moreover, MPM does not suffer from the time consuming neighbor searching that is inevitable in many mesh-free approaches like SPH (Mast et al., 2014).
+Both PFEM and MPM use a set of Lagrangian particles and a background mesh to solve mass and momentum conservation of a system.
+In contrast to PFEM, each particle in MPM has fixed mass, as it allows to naturally guarantee mass conservation.
 However, the fixed mass meanwhile leads to difficulty in adding or removing particles from the system (Larsson et al., 2020).
-The computational cost of the MPM is lower than that of the PFEM according to simulations with the same formulation (Papakrivopoulos, 2018).
+The computational cost of MPM is lower than that of PFEM according to simulations with same formulation (Papakrivopoulos, 2018).

-This study applies the MPM in 2D (slope parallel and slope normal) to explore the distinct behaviors of snow avalanches and the key controlling factors of snow avalanche dynamics.
+This study applies MPM in 2D (slope-parallel and slope-normal) to explore the distinct behaviors of snow avalanches and the key controlling factors of snow avalanche dynamics.
 To facilitate efficient computation and capture important flow features along the surface-normal direction, our 2D MPM modeling neglects variations along the flow width.
-The MPM is a hybrid Eulerian-Lagrangian approach, which uses Lagrangian particles to track mass, momentum and deformation gradient, and adopts an Eulerian background mesh to solve and update the motion of the particles.
-By virtue of the hybrid Eulerian-Lagrangian nature of the MPM, processes with large deformations, fractures, collisions and impacts can be well simulated (Mast et al., 2014; Gaume et al., 2018, 2019).
-In addition, continuous solid-fluid phase transition and the coexistence of solid-like and fluid-like behaviors can be captured with the implementation of proper constitutive models (Stomakhin et al., 2013; Gaume et al., 2018).
-The MPM has been increasingly adopted to investigate gravitydriven flows like landslides, debris flows and avalanches (Soga et al., 2016; Abe and Konagai, 2016; Gaume et al., 2018).
-This study will highlight the capability of the MPM in capturing different flow regimes of snow avalanches from fluid-like shear flow to solid-like sliding slab, by adopting a finite-strain elastoplastic constitutive model.
-Furthermore, it will be demonstrated that the proposed numerical approach serves as a promising tool to systematically study the key influencing factors of snow avalanche dynamics, including snow mechanical properties and slope geometry.
+MPM is a hybrid Eulerian-

+Lagrangian approach, which uses Lagrangian particles to track mass, momentum and deformation gradient, and adopts Eulerian background mesh to solve and update the motion of the particles.
+By virtue of the hybrid Eulerian-Lagrangian nature of MPM, processes with large deformations, fractures, collisions and impacts can be well simulated (Mast et al., 2014; Gaume et al., 2018a, b, 2019).
+In addition, continuous solid-fluid phase transition and coexistence of solid-like and fluid-like behaviors can be captured with implementation of proper constitutive models (Stomakhin et al., 2013; Gaume et al., 2018a).
+MPM has been increasingly adopted to investigate gravity-driven flows like landslides, debris flows and avalanches (Soga et al., 2016; Abe and Konagai, 2016; Gaume et al., 2018a).
+This study will highlight the capability of MPM in capturing different flow regimes of snow avalanches from fluid-like shear flow to solid-like sliding slab, by adopting a finite strain elastoplastic constitutive model.
+Furthermore, it will be demonstrated that the proposed numerical approach serves as a promising tool to systematically study the key influencing factors of snow avalanche dynamics, including snow mechanical property and slope geometry.